 \subsection{State of the art}

-Excitonic effects have clear signatures in absorption spectra.
-A systematic method of including such two-body interactions is given by the \gls{bse} \cite{salpeter1951relativistic,hanke1980manyparticleeffects, hybertsen1986electron_correlation,strinati1988application}.
-Using the results of a \gls{dft} or \gw calculation as a starting point \cite{albrecht1998abinitio_excitonic,rohlfing2000electron-hole}, the \gls{bse} became the work horse of theoretical spectroscopy \cite{OnidaRMP2002}.
-Solving the \gls{bse} is, however, still computationally demanding.
+Excitonic effects often leave clear signatures in absorption spectra.
+To account for these two-body interactions, the \gls{bse} is the method of choice and the workhorse of theoretical spectroscopy~\cite{salpeter1951relativistic,hanke1980manyparticleeffects,strinati1988application,albrecht1998abinitio_excitonic,rohlfing2000electron-hole,OnidaRMP2002} Solving the \gls{bse} may, however, be computationally demanding.
 The central task involves the construction and diagonalization of the \gls{bsh} in the basis of electronic transitions between occupied and unoccupied states.
-Owing to the two-body nature of the electron–hole interaction, the Hamiltonian contains dense off-diagonal couplings, and achieving quantitative convergence typically requires a dense sampling of the \gls{bz}.
-Together, these factors lead to the generation of very large Hamiltonian matrices and, consequently, to high computational cost \cite{OnidaRMP2002,rohlfing2000electron-hole,vorwerk2019bse,alvertis2023importance}.
-Significant progress has been achieved by expressing the interaction kernels using \acrfull{isdf} and combining this representation with an iterative Lanczos solver, which has been shown to substantially accelerate both matrix construction and spectral calculations \cite{shao2018structure,hu2018accelerating,henneke2020fast,maurer2026fastBSE}.
+Owing to the two-body nature of the electron–hole interaction, the Hamiltonian contains dense off-diagonal elements, and achieving quantitative convergence typically requires a dense sampling of the \gls{bz}.
+Together, these factors lead to the generation of very large, dense Hamiltonian matrices and, consequently, to high computational cost \cite{OnidaRMP2002,rohlfing2000electron-hole,vorwerk2019bse,alvertis2023importance}.
+Significant progress has been achieved by expressing the interaction kernels using \acrfull{isdf} and combining this representation with an iterative Lanczos solver, substantially accelerating both matrix construction and the calculation of spectra \cite{shao2018structure,hu2018accelerating,henneke2020fast,maurer2026fastBSE}.

 Beyond algorithmic advances, recent work has increasingly focused on extending the \gls{bse} formalism itself.
 In particular, going beyond the widely adopted approximation of static screening has emerged as an important direction, as dynamical screening effects are required to capture frequency-dependent correlations and can significantly improve the description of excitation energies and spectral features in a range of materials \cite{loos2020dynamical,zhang2023effect}.
-At the same time, extensions of the \gls{bse} framework have enabled access to magnetic excitations, with magnonic signatures encoded in electron–hole transitions allowing for the description of spin-flip processes and collective spin modes \cite{olsen2021magnons}.
+At the same time, extensions of the \gls{bse} framework have enabled access to magnetic excitations, allowing for the description of spin-flip processes and collective spin modes \cite{olsen2021magnons}.
 These developments highlight the versatility of generalized \gls{bse} approaches in describing a broader class of collective excitations beyond conventional excitonic physics.

 The \gls{bse} has also been successfully applied to non-equilibrium situations.
 By combining \gls{rt}-\gls{tddft} simulations with subsequent \gls{bse} calculations, it has become possible to model spectroscopic responses of systems driven out of equilibrium by external perturbations \cite{perfetto2015nonequilibrium,sangalli2016nonequilibrium}, including pump-probe spectroscopy \cite{Rossi2025,Qiao2025,Farahani2024PRB} (see \cref{sec:PP}).
 In addition, \gls{bse}-based methods have been extended to the theoretical description of \acrfull{rixs}.
 These applications require an accurate treatment of core-level excitations and their coupling to valence states, posing both conceptual and computational challenges within the many-body framework \cite{Vinson2017RIXS,Vorwerk2020Brixs,Vorwerk2022Brixs}.